 The disruption of countless industries during the current outbreak will surely create a ripple effect that impacts businesses and their revenue over time.
 With the increased amount of remote work and vulnerabilities, it is especially crucial to understand how to navigate the effects of the coronavirus and implement a proactive response plan to protect employees, company data, and alleviate financial difficulties down the line.

 Some important resources to help SMBs lessen the impact of the coronavirus include:

-- Check out our latest webinar on how to protect new deals from wire fraud.
+- Check out our latest webinars on how to protect new deals from wire fraud.

 - The U.S. Small Business Administration (SBA) recently announced their collaboration with state Governors to provide targeted, low-interest loans to help businesses severely impacted by COVID-19 pay off debts, payroll, and other fees.

 - The Export-Import Bank of the United States (EXIM) has established relief measures for U.S. exporters and financial institutions, including deadline extensions.

 - OSHA reports provide extensive information on preparing workplaces for COVID-19 or preventing worker exposure to COVID-19.